100-m/nx.digital/doc/security.md

 ## Permissioning

 Any access to data or application features is subject to permission that is defined in the user's Auth0 profile.
+Each user can be set a funds/shares list that he can access.
+On each funds/shares, a publication date can limit the information exposed to the users before the factsheet is release, for legal reasons.

-Data is delivered to the application either directly through Firebase or the Impress APIs.
-Both mechanisms are protected by the authentication service.
+Financial Data is delivered to the application via the Impress API, secured by an authentication API.

-Firebase provides a built-in Auth0 connection and built-in authentication mechanism.

-Impress API, built-in Node.js, provides _XXXXXXX complete_
+Application configuration and real-time data is delivered through Firebase, secured by their built-in authentication mechanism and the Auth0 token.

 ## Data encryption